krateoplatformops/finops-operator-scraper/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Databricks token
+The Databricks token can be obtained through the dashboard UI.